 In general, whenever the purchase of a property is subject to VAT, the purchaser must additionally pay Stamp Duty Tax (AJD, in Spanish) at 1.5% of the purchase price.
 It is payable by the purchaser which must be presented within one calendar month (date to date) from the signature date of the title deed via the self-assessment procedure.

-Other Expenses Arising From The Purchase of a Property
+Other Expenses Arising From The Purchase of a Property in Ibiza

 - Attorney Fees.
 Approximately 1% of the purchase price, to be paid by whoever solicits the legal advice.

 - Mortgage Costs.
 Official property valuation document (price depends on value and size of the property; can range from 300€ or less to 3000 € or more).
 All other costs concerning the mortgage itself are now carried by the lending bank, and not by the customer.
 For more information on this subject, read our article "Everything you need to know about getting a mortgage in Ibiza" or scroll down to the bottom of this page to find a mortgage calculator.

 - Notary Fees & Property Registry Fees.
 These fees will vary depending on the value of the property and other factors but will usually not exceed 0.5% of the purchase price; plus, as the purchase price increases the percentage decreases and can be as low as 0.1% or even lower.
 These fees are both to be paid by the purchaser.